Adam Smith’s Moral and Political Philosophy

 The skeptic represents a yet deeper problem.
 Smith says that when we issue a moral judgment, of others or of ourselves, we express the relationship of one set of sentiments—the cooler, more reflective sentiments characteristic of a spectator—to another.
 This seems a plausible account of what we actually do, when judging morally; it captures nicely the “feel” of ordinary moral judgments.
 But does it give us reason to heed such judgments?
 Does it explain the normativity of moral judgments, our sense that we ought to listen to them?

 Smith clearly rejects any tribal limit to the reach of moral demands.
 He adopts the Stoic view that each person is “first and principally recommended [by nature] to his own care” (TMS 219), and that we similarly care more about members of our own society than about people far away from us (139–40, 227–8).
 At the same time, however—also like the Stoics—he thinks that our moral feelings extend, if to a lesser degree, to all rational and sensible beings: “our good-will is circumscribed by no boundary, but may embrace the immensity of the universe” (235).
-Indeed, he regards accepting harm to one's local community, if that is necessary for the good of the universe, as a mark of the highest wisdom and virtue (235–6).
+Indeed, he regards accepting harm to one’s local community, if that is necessary for the good of the universe, as a mark of the highest wisdom and virtue (235–6).
 As Amartya Sen has stressed, Smith also wants us to evaluate our conduct from the perspective of any human being anywhere, not just a member of our own society.
 Sen quotes a passage in TMS in which Smith says that we “endeavour to examine our own conduct as we imagine any other fair and impartial spectator would imagine it” (110), arguing that it implies we should seek to be informed by the views of people far outside our cultural communities.
 “The need to invoke how things would look to ‘any other fair and impartial spectator,’” says Sen, “is a requirement that can bring in judgments that would be made by disinterested people from other societies as well” (Sen 2009: 125).
-And there is no question, I think, that Smith aspired to provide such a standard of moral judgment, a structure for morality that reaches out across national and cultural borders.
+And Smith certainly did aspire to provide such a standard of moral judgment, a structure for morality that reaches out across national and cultural borders.

 But is Smith’s impartial spectator capable of doing this?
 Consider two of its features.
 First, it uses sentiments rather than reason as the basis of its judgments.
 It is not like Roderick Firth’s ideal observer, dispassionately watching people from above the emotional fray (Firth 1952).
 Rather, Smith follows Hutcheson and Hume in tracing moral judgment, ultimately, to feelings.
 The impartial spectator is supposed to be free of partial feelings—feelings that depend on a stake it might have in a dispute, or on blind favoritism or dislike for one party or the other—but it is not supposed to be free of feelings altogether, nor to reach for a principle it might derive from reason alone, independent of feeling (see Raphael 2007, chapter 6).
 But our feelings are notoriously shaped by our societies, and it is not clear how a device that depends on feelings could correct for biases built into them.